CristianQiu/Unity-URP-Volumetric-Light/README.md

 # About

-* Verified in Unity 2022.3.18f1, 2023.2.7f1 and 6000.0.9f1.
+* Supported Unity versions are 2022.3, 2023.1, 2023.2 and Unity 6.
-* Supports additional lights, shadows and cookies.
-Render graph support is also available for Unity 6.
+* Render graph support for Unity 6.
+Compatibility mode is also supported.
-* If you do not want to use render graph, compatibility mode is also supported for Unity 6.
+* Supports directional lights, point lights, and spot lights, including shadows and cookies for all of them.
 * Seamlessly integrated into URP volume system.

 # How to add volumetric fog